Graduate Employees' Organization

-The Graduate Employees' Organization at UIUC (GEO) is a labor union created to defend and extend the bargaining and employment rights of Graduate Employees (Teaching Assistants (TAs) and Graduate Assistants (GAs)) at the University of Illinois Urbana-Champaign (UIUC).
+The Graduate Employees' Organization at UIUC (GEO) is a labor union created to defend and extend the bargaining and employment rights of graduate employees at the University of Illinois Urbana-Champaign (UIUC).
+Its bargaining unit includes employees classified as teaching assistants, graduate assistants, pre-professional graduate assistants, and research assistants.

 The GEO first began organizing at UIUC in the mid-1990s, gaining its first contract with the Board of Trustees (BoT) of the University of Illinois system in 2004.

 The members of GEO are committed to the principles of participatory democracy.
 Their objectives are 1) Organizing, 2) Collective Representation and Bargaining, 3) Education, 4) Community, and 5) Cooperation and Social Justice.

 Since 1995, GEO has ratified six employment contracts with the administration at UIUC, with the sixth contract active over 2022–2026.

 Organizational structure

 GEO is a recognized union affiliated with the Illinois Federation of Teachers (IFT), the American Federation of Teachers (AFT), and the AFL–CIO.
 The union is organized broadly into two groups: the Coordinating Committee (CC) and the Stewards' Council (SC).
 The CC is elected by the GEO membership every spring.